nodejk/kukaKinematics/README.md

 kuka.py has a class named kuka.
 It initializes with all the kuka dh parameters (a, alpha and d).

-forwardKinematics: This method outputs the final position and orientation of the robot.
+forwardKinematics: This method outputs the final position and orientation of the robot for a given configuration.

     req: theta1, theta2, theta3, theta4, theta5 and theta6.
     output: 4X4 end transformation matrix.

- inverseKinematics: this method outputs all the configurations in a form of list using geometry.
+ inverseKinematics: This method outputs all the configurations in a form of list using geometry.
 Note that angles are according to the angles direction provided in the datasheet.
 This method does not take into consideration the physical contraints of the robot.
  At max, there are 48 configurations which can be present for the robot.
 The breakdown is as follows: